 - Click the Save button

-Any user can search for subjects using this preselected set of Filter Types by one of two ways:
+Users can search for subjects using this preselected set of filters in one of two ways:

-- Go to the Standard tab and select filters
+- In the Standard tab they select filters

 - Click the "+" beside the filter category of interest

 - Select any checkboxes within the filter categories listed

 To view filter categories and options available, click here.

 Example of Filtering Within and Across Filter Categories¶